 - Date: A manufacturing or expiration date (MM/DD/YYYY format) can improve your stock management by ensuring older products are used first.
 By default, inventory will be allocated from items with the earliest date after a location has been assigned.

 - Condition: You may offer different conditions for the same UPCs, such as New or Refurbished for a couch.
 If a condition is specified for an item, then it will only be allocated from the inventory record that matches that condition.
-Items with conditions cannot be substituted.
+If a item with a condition is substituted, then substitute items will only be available if they have inventory with the same condition.
 There is a limit of 50 characters.

 - Serial Number: This is the lowest granular identifier for a physical piece of inventory, such as a laptop.
-Items with serial numbers cannot be substituted.
+A record with a serial number can only have an inventory quantity of 1 and cannot be substituted.
 There is a limit of 30 characters.

 Enable Granular Fields